Ircam-R-IoT/bitalino-riot-firmware/README.md

 # BITalino R-IoT firmware
 firmware of the BITalino R-IoT Hardware v2.0 (USB charging, USB serial port)

+v2.043
+- Couple of fixes on the LSM9DS1 reading
+- migration do Energia 23 for better compatibility (especial on MacOS, now signed software)
+- Discards the use of an external SFLS library, now part of Energia 23

 v2.041
 - Cosmetics fixes
 - Added a serial message for calibration enabled then disabled after timeout is reached